CHAPTER 4: FREE WILL

 Divine Determinism and Divine Goodness

 Assume for the moment that human behavior is fully determined according to rigid bio-chemical laws.
 We have no genuinely free wills, and hence we lack the power to have done otherwise.
-In spite of whatever feeling of individuality I may have, I am only a small piece of a physical world with causal connecting links that extend billions of years into the past.
+Despite whatever feeling of individuality I may have, I am only a small piece of a physical world with causal connecting links that extend billions of years into the past.
 When I buy a scoop of chocolate ice cream, that decision is the result of motives that were bio-chemically imprinted within my brain by my environment – such as the influence of my parents.
 The very existence of my parents, in turn, rests on a complex set of causes pertaining to their parents.
 This, in turn, rests on the history of the human race, life on earth and the origin of the cosmos.
 According to the religious believer, God is at the beginning of this elaborate chain of events.
 He creates the raw material of the universe, devises the laws by which they operate, and sets in motion a continually-cascading sequence of events that mechanically unfold throughout time and result in me purchasing a scoop of chocolate ice cream.
 Further, as an all-knowing being, God would be fully aware of the outcome of this cosmic chain of events.
 In short, my act of purchasing chocolate ice cream is ultimately caused by God.

 If all human acts were as innocent as buying ice cream, then God’s ultimate role in causing human actions would be no big deal.
 But that is not how it is.
-We very often do vile things, such as enslave, rape, kill, and even wipe out entire races of people.
+We very often do vile things, such as enslave, kill, and even wipe out entire races of people.
 Just like my purchase of ice cream, all of these actions would trace back to God as their originator.
 Even Hitler’s conduct was initially set in motion by the grand architect of the universe, and, at the tail end of an elaborate chain of events, Hitler robotically carried out God’s programming.
 The problem here is that we assume that God is a perfectly good being, but if determinism is true, then God seems to be responsible for all human evil.
 As Augustine states it,

 We believe that all things that exist are from the one God.
 But there is a troubling problem: If sins come from souls which God has created, and those souls are from God, how that sins are not immediately traced back to God?
 [On Free Choice, 1.2.4]